icidasset/diffuse/README.md

 <img src="https://diffuse.sh/images/diffuse-dark.svg" alt="Diffuse" width="158" />

-__A music player which connects to your cloud/distributed storage__, in the form of a static, serverless, web application.
+_A music player which connects to your cloud/distributed storage,
+in the form of a static, serverless, web application._

 <br />
 <img src="https://icidasset-public.s3.amazonaws.com/diffuse.jpg" />